smicks11/medfest-privacy_policy/privacy-policy.md

+Privacy Policy

-Privacy Policy MEDFESTCARE NG built the Medfestcare app as a HealthTech app.
+MEDFESTCARE NG built the Medfestcare app as a HealthTech app.
 This SERVICE is provided by MEDFESTCARE NG and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.
+This notice tells you things like what information we use to provide you with our bundle of healthcare services, how we use your information to keep you safe, and the choices and controls available to you.
+This notice also tells you about your privacy rights and how data protection rules work to protect everyone.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.